HomeDev GuideRecipesAPI Reference

 Note

-The experience uses the outline layout type, meaning sections and section-enabled components are arranged as a flat, ordered list in the Visual Builder.
+The experience uses the outline layout type.
+This means the Visual Builder arranges sections and section-enabled components as a flat, ordered list.

 Work with sections